zsh/lowes/README.md

 To use the program, double click the jar file, obtainable here: https://raw.githubusercontent.com/lowescoupons/lowes/master/Lowes.jar

+One of each will generate automatically.

-To generate a new code press SHIFT+R.
+To generate new codes press SHIFT+R.